jundalisay/spblist/content/en/research/fresnel/wave/_index.md

 ---
-title: "The Action Of Rays Of Polarizedlight on Each Other"
+title: "The Action Of Rays Of Polarized Light on Each Other"
 date: 2023-05-30
 weight: 30
-description: ""
+description: "The Action Of Rays Of Polarized Light on Each Other"
 contributors: ['Fresnel']
 image: /covers/fresnel.jpg
 ---